 What is diabetes?

 Diabetes mellitus (just called diabetes from now on) occurs when the level of sugar (glucose) in the blood becomes higher than normal.
 There are two main types of diabetes - type 1 and type 2.
-See separate leaflets called Type 1 Diabetes and Type 2 Diabetes for more general information about diabetes.
+See separate leaflets called Type 1 Diabetes and Type 2 Diabetes.

 What is the retina?